16 patents in this list

 Transcatheter prosthetic heart valves that can be delivered through small diameter catheters and deployed orthogonally to the long axis of the catheter.
 The valve has a compressible tubular frame with an inner flow control component that permits flow in one direction.
 The valve is deployed by releasing it from the catheter, transitioning from a compressed to expanded configuration.
 It can be delivered to desired locations in the body via catheters with reduced profile compared to traditional valves.

-5. Implantable Valve Prosthesis for Preventing Blood Reflux in Heart Chambers
+5. Implantable Valve Prosthesis with Collapsible Tube and Stabilization Wire for Blood Reflux Prevention

 Universitaetsklinikum Hamburg-Eppendorf, 2022